How to create the perfect exhibition plan for event success

 Thinking about your exhibition stand requirements

-- Do you have any large products or props (for example, vehicles or machinery)?
+Have any large products or props (for example, vehicles or machinery)?

-- Do you need an area for presentations?
+Need an area for presentations?

 Make a list of your requirements so the finished product can tick them all off.